Idlib Governorate clashes (January–March 2017)

-The Idlib Governorate clashes (January–March 2017), were military confrontations between Syrian rebel factions led by Ahrar al-Sham and their allies on one side and the al-Qaeda-aligned Jabhat Fatah al-Sham (which disbanded in 28 January and joined Tahrir al-Sham) and their allies on the other.
+The Idlib Governorate clashes (January–March 2017), were military confrontations between Ahrar al-Sham and their allies on one side and the al-Qaeda-aligned Jabhat Fatah al-Sham (which disbanded in 28 January and joined Hay'at Tahrir al-Sham) and their allies on the other.
 After 7 February, the clashes also included Jund al-Aqsa as a third belligerent, which had re-branded itself as Liwa al-Aqsa and was attacking the other combatants.
 The battles were fought in the Idlib Governorate and the western countryside of the Aleppo Governorate.

 Background

 In October 2016, major clashes erupted between Ahrar al-Sham and Jund al-Aqsa in the Idlib province.
 This resulted in most of Jund al-Aqsa pledging allegiance to Jabhat Fatah al-Sham (JFS) on 13 October 2016.
 Sporadic clashes continued for the next few months.

-Another reason for the recent attacks by JFS were airstrikes conducted by the United States Air Force earlier in January, which killed more than 100 Jihadists belonging to the group.
-Fatah al-Sham accused rival opposition groups of providing targeting information to the United States.
-In a statement released by Fatah al-Sham, the group claimed its attacks were to "prevent conspiracies" against them.
+Another reason for the recent attacks by JFS were airstrikes conducted by the US Air Force earlier in January, which killed more than 100 fighters belonging to the group.
+Jabhat Fatah al-Sham accused rival opposition groups of providing targeting information to the United States.
+In a statement released by JFS, the group claimed its attacks were to "prevent conspiracies" against them.

 One of the rebel groups involved in the conflict, the Army of Mujahideen, is a party to the peace talks in Astana, Kazakhstan.
 Representatives from Jaysh al-Islam and the Sham Legion, along with 13 more factions are also involved.
 Ahrar al-Sham, on the other hand, refused to participate in Astana due to their relations with JFS.
 Negotiations between Syrian government and opposition representatives began on 23 January.